How to survive in a forest

 Try and signal help

 The obvious choice would be to phone for help, but in the event your phone is damaged or dead then you’ll have to get creative.
-During the day create smoky fires by adding wet grass or leaves on them, and if possibly try to fan it so the smoke rises in bursts like the stereotypical Indian smoke signals which will help it to get noticed more.
-Writing out messages in sticks in clearings and places visible to the air will help rescue crews reach you sooner, but remember to keep to short, such as your last name with the word “lost” or “help” and an arrow pointing in whichever direction you walked in next.
-If you have anything reflective or were stranded in a car, rip off a wing mirror and use it to signal for help from elevated positions, the signal for SOS using a mirror is 3 flashes of equal length.
+During the day create smoky fires by adding wet grass or leaves to them, and if possible try to fan it so the smoke rises in bursts like the stereotypical Indian smoke signals which will help it to get noticed more.
+Writing out messages in sticks in clearings and places visible to the air will help rescue crews reach you sooner, but remember to keep it short, such as your last name with the word “lost” or “help” and an arrow pointing in whichever direction you walked in next.
+If you have anything reflective or are stranded in a car, rip off a wing mirror and use it to signal for help from elevated positions, the signal for SOS using a mirror is 3 flashes of equal length.